-The measuring device described in these Brief Operating Instructions is intended only for flow measurement of liquids and gases.
+The measuring device described in this manual is intended only for the flow measurement of liquids and gases.

 Depending on the version ordered, the measuring device can also measure potentially explosive, flammable, poisonous and oxidizing media.

 Measuring devices for use in hazardous areas, in hygienic applications or where there is an increased risk due to process pressure, are labeled accordingly on the nameplate.